Wologman/Mental_Health/04_Anxiety Management.md

 - Two TODO lists, one high priority, focus on one task at a time.
 One low priority, do those things when there is time to fill in to avoid panic about unexpected spare time.
 Otherwise don’t worry about them, they’re not important (yet).

-- Start on tasks that cause the most worry first (not necessarily the hardest) so they are over and you can stop worrying about them.
+- Start on tasks that cause the most worry first (not necessarily the hardest) so they are over and I can stop worrying about them.
 Or use a prioritization matrix (not quite the same idea, but also good as it discourages avoidant behaviour).

 - If I’m really get stuck on a hard task, it may be better to move to an easy one to get something completed.
 Almost counter to the previous points, except that I’ve already tried the hard one, rather than avoid it, now time to feel like making progress.
 Then have another go at the hard one!

 - Avoid social media, and newspapers during work time.
-Try xkcd.com or Duo Lingo or similar if needing some distracting boost, just find something more positive.
+Try [xkcd](https://xkcd.com/) or Duo Lingo or similar if needing some distracting boost, just find something more positive.

-- Take breaks after an hour, and get away from the screen during them.
+- Take a break after an hour, and get away from the screen during them.
 Use the super-productivity pomodoro timer if this helps.

 - Don’t over-work, it’s not productive, and it will come at the expense of social or exercise time, which are also important, 32 is the new 40.
 4 hours of focused work like programming or maths + 1-2 for admin each day is already winning.